Ye Olde Colleges (at least in America)

 - Henry Winkler holds an MFA (Drama) from Yale.

 - Natalie Portman was attending Harvard during most of the filming for the Star Wars prequels, under her real name.
 She actually advised Aaron Sorkin about Harvard social life when he was writing Social Network.
-The movie has a shout out to her attendance.
+The movie has a shout out to her attending.

 - Masi Oka graduated Brown in '97.